 Being able to buy a home is a dream come true for most of us, but rarely do we realize that it is followed by one of the most stressful periods in our lives.
-There is a lot of paperwork to go through, along with multiple trips to the bank if you decide to take a loan, which frankly most of us do!
-There are just too many questions in one’s head that need to be answered before getting the loan.
-So, having a list of the right questions to ask before settling on a decision is one of the soundest approaches and also so that you do not miss out on the options available for you.
+There is a lot of paperwork to go through, along with multiple trips to the bank, if you decide to take a loan, which most of us do!
+Too many questions in one’s head need to be answered before getting the loan.
+So, having a list of the right questions to ask before settling on a decision is one of the soundest approaches so that you do not miss out on the options available.

 What do you sign on?

-2. The second is your promise to pay back the loan or the promissory stating the EMI or the Equated Monthly Installment, the duration of the loan’s tenure, and/if any other repayment processes.
-You can easily calculate the EMI or the amount left to be paid using a mortgage loan payment calculator.
+- The second is your promise to pay back the loan or the promissory note stating the EMI or Equated Monthly Installment, the duration of the loan’s tenure, and/or any other repayment processes.
+Using a mortgage loan payment calculator, you can easily calculate the EMI or the amount left to be paid.

-It is essential to go through the details carefully as missing or misunderstanding any might lead to difficult times.
+It is essential to carefully review the details as missing or misunderstanding might lead to difficult times.

 The important questions to be asked: